Atlas975/Notes/MachineLearning/Bias_variance_tradeoff.md

 - **Training data size:** Increasing the amount of training data can help reduce variance without increasing bias.
 More data provides a better approximation of the true population
 - **Regularisation:** techniques like L1 and L2 regularisation add a penalty for larger weights in the model, reducing variance by preventing the model from becoming overly complex.
 - **Cross-Validation:** helps in assessing how the model’s predictions would generalise to an independent dataset, useful for finding a good balance between bias and variance.
-- **Early stopping**: once a rise in validation loss is starting to rise again, we can reset the weights back to where the minimum occured.
-This ensures that the model won't continue to learn noise and overfit the data.
+- **Early stopping**: once test / validation loss starts to rise, weights can be reset to where the minimum occurred, ensures that the model won't continue to learn noise and overfit the data.

 ![[Pasted image 20240528212520.png|350|350]]